-Joined Up Care Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale IAA Prevention Alternative Models [Priority 1] Develop Care Coordination Hub - to reduce length of stay, prevent DToC, and ensure early escalation at DToC trigger points.
-This wioll include the review of the joint reablement services.
-Older People with complex needs and long term conditions.
-Cross Cutting Y1-Y3 ✓ [Priority 1] Develop and implement a joint commissioning plan for the Supporting People programme that focuses on reducing homelessness and improves people's wellbeing.
-Carers Live Well Y1-Y3 ✓ [Priority 2] Review Virtual Wards and further development of integrated approach.
-Cross Cutting Y1-Y3 √ [Priority 4] Develop Regional Rural Centre for Llandrindod Wells.
-All Groups Project Board Y1-Y5 ✓ √ ✓ [Priority 5] Develop Community Hub for Machynlleth.
-All Groups Project Board Y1-Y5 ✓ ✓ ✓ [Priority 6] Repatriate activity into Powys through commissioning new pathways of care.
-All Groups Cross Cutting Y1-Y3 ✓ [Priority 6] Put in place a flexible range of appropriate, effective and efficient accommodation options for people with learning disabilities (to return home) to provide the necessary support arrangements to meet the needs of individuals.
+Joined Up Care Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale IAA Prevention Alternative Models [Priority 1] Develop and implement a joint commissioning plan for the Supporting People programme that focuses on reducing homelessness and improves people's wellbeing.
+Older People with complex needs and long term conditions and Carers Live Well Y1-Y3 √ [Priority 2] Further develop the Virtual Ward and Integrated Teams for Older People.
+Older People with complex needs and long term conditions and Carers Cross Cutting Y1-Y3 √ [Priority 4] Develop Regional Rural Centre for Llandrindod Wells.
+All Groups Cross Cutting Y1-Y5 ✓ ✓ √ [Priority 5] Develop Wellbeing Community Hub for Machynlleth.
+All Groups Cross Cutting Y1-Y5 ✓ ✓ ✓ [Priority 6] Repatriate activity into Powys through commissioning new pathways of care.
+All Groups Cross Cutting Y1-Y3 √ [Priority 6] Put in place a flexible range of appropriate, effective and efficient accommodation options for people with learning disabilities (to return home) to provide the necessary support arrangements to meet the needs of individuals.
 People with Learning Disabilities Live Well Y1-Y4 ✓ ✓

-Joined Up Care Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale I AA Prevention Alternative Models [Other] Enhance transition arrangements through improving our understanding of the experiences of young people moving from children to adult services and improve our learning of their experiences.
-Integrated family support services.
-Children with complex needs due to disability or illness.
-Start Well Live Well Y1-Y2 1 ✓ [Other] Establish a fully integrated multi agency team to provide a co-ordinated and appropriate support service for children with a disability and additional learning needs, and their families Integrated family support services.
-Children with complex needs due to disability or illness.
-Start Well Y1 √ 1 ✓
+Joined Up Care Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescale IAA Prevention Alternative Models [Other] Enhance transition arrangements through improving our understanding of the experiences of young people moving from children to adult services and improve our learning of their experiences.
+Integrated family support services and children with complex needs due to disability or illness.
+Start Well Live Well Y1-Y2 √ ✓ [Other] Establish a fully integrated multi agency team to provide a co-ordinated and appropriate support service for children with a disability and additional learning needs, and their families Integrated family support services and children with complex needs due to disability or illness.
+Start Well Y1 √ ✓ √

 Workforce Futures Joint Areas of Work Cross Reference to priority groups (as per area planning guidance) Delivery Mechanism Indicative Timescales IAA Prevention Alternative Models [Priority 1] Develop a cross sector workforce strategy and organisational plan that ensures the cultures, systems, structures, staff engagement mechanisms and people are aligned to deliver the Health and Care Strategy.
 This will include to agreeing overall culture necessary for shared workforce plan to be delivered, joint approach to education, commissioning for health and care and further building on excellence in leadership and management.
-AII Cross Cutting Y1-Y4 ~ [Priority 1] Develop and implement an Integrated Joint Workforce Plan to ensure a whole system approach to delivering the future model of care to ensure highly skilled and effective workforce to support good outcomes across the Start well, Live well, Age well.
+AII Cross Cutting Y1-Y4 √ [Priority 1] Develop and implement an Integrated Joint Workforce Plan to ensure a whole system approach to delivering the future model of care to ensure highly skilled and effective workforce to support good outcomes across the Start well, Live well, Age well.
 AII Cross Cutting Y1-Y4 ✓ [Priority 1] Agree model for Integrated Care Teams and roll out across Powys.
-AII Cross Cutting Y1-Y4 √ [Priority 1] Develop and implement apprenticeship scheme for Powys.
-AII Cross Cutting Y1-Y2 [Priority 2] Develop joint engagement plans for partner, key stakeholders, service users and public.
-All Cross Cutting Y1
+All Cross Cutting Y1-Y4 ✓ [Priority 1] Develop and implement apprenticeship scheme for Powys.
+All Cross Cutting Y1-Y2